gillilanda/geol5093/about_the_data.md

 layout: home
 nav_order: 3
 ---
 The Soil Moisture Active Passive (SMAP) NASA satellite mission launched in 2015 and continues collecting data to the present day.
-A majority of the SMAP mission data products are long-term and derived from an L-band radiometer.
+A majority of the SMAP mission data products are long-term and derived from L-band radiometer brightness temperature data.
 Shortly after the satellite was launched in March 2015, the L-band radar instrument failed, leaving only 5 months of radar-derived SMAP data.
+The radiometer instrument measures the naturally occurring radio frequency (within L-band frequencies) emitted from the Earth.
+The L-band frequency is not affected by cloud cover, weather, or most vegetation.
+Within the L-band frequency, water-saturated soil is measured as "warm" while dry soil is measured as "cold".

 The SMAP instrument measures thawed vs frozen ground as well as the water content of soil in thawed ground.
 The SMAP instrument has a sun-synchronous polar orbit and a revisit time of 2 days in polar regions and 3 days near the equator.

 <img width="600" height="452" alt="SMAP_data_orbit" src="https://github.com/user-attachments/assets/6013c06c-83f5-4dc7-83f3-4d7cff280bb5" />
 *Credit: NASA JPL*